moul/doc.cloud.online.net/www/documentation/api/content/account.md

 ##### List all Organizations [GET]

-Retrieve a list of Organizations with all their detail
+Retrieve a list of Organizations with all their details

 + Response 200 (application/json)